OpenMods/OpenModsLib/README.md

 License
 -

-OpenModsLib is open source, have a look at LICENCE.txt
+OpenModsLib is open source, have a look at the LICENCE file.